 Current newspapers are available in print on the third floor in print.
 Electronic access to newspapers is available through the libraries’ online databases.

 Collections of personal papers from individuals and organizations including:

 - The Papers of Andrew Jackson (MM 1013)

 - Indian Rights Association Papers, 1864-1973 (MM 392)

 - National Woman's Party Papers, 1913-1974 (MM 845-846)

-Indexes are available at the government publications & current periodicals service desk on the third floor of Brooks Library.
+Indexes are available in the microforms room on the third floor of Brooks Library.